Ambrosini SAI.2

 The Ambrosini SAI.2 was a light monoplane built in Italy in 1934.
 Like the SAI.1, it was designed to participate in the Avioraduno del Littorio rally of 1935.
-Compared with that aircraft, the SAI.2's wing area was only 1.4 m^{2} (15 ft²) less, but the reduction in drag as a result of the monoplane configuration versus that of a biplane resulted in a top speed 20 km/h (12 mph) higher.
+Compared with that aircraft, the SAI.2's wing area was only 1.4 m^{2} (15 ft^{2}) less, but the reduction in drag as a result of the monoplane configuration versus that of a biplane resulted in a top speed 20 km/h (12 mph) higher.
 Both aircraft used the same engine type.

 Despite the similarity in designation, the subsequent SAI.2S was a completely unrelated design.